valens200/GSoC-2024/README.md

 ## Major Takeaways: 📚

-- Developed Proficiency in Remote culture.
+- Developed a deeper understanding of the open-source world and the collaborative nature of open-source projects.
-- Growth in writing clean code, commit messages and opening clear pull requests.
+- Improved in writing `clean`, `maintainable code` and `creating clear`, clear commit messages and pull requests..
+- Improved `communication` and `leadership` abilities by learning from mentors’ guidance.
+- learned how to quickly adapt to the community’s coding standards.
-- I learned clear definition of teamwork and collaboration to achieve a common goal.
+- I realized and learned the importance of communication and collaboration in open-source projects.
-- Gained Hands-On experience in open-source Contribution.
-- Improved my research and exploration skills on new things.
-- Enhanced my communication and leadership skills from my mentors.
-- Gained skills on reading and understanding large codebases.
+- I learned how to break down a large project into smaller tasks, set timelines, and stay disciplined to meet deadlines.
+This experience improved my project management skills.
+- Gained the ability to research and explore unfamiliar technologies, tools, and concepts efficiently.
-- Cleared fear and developed confidence in contributing to large codebases.
+- Developed the ability to navigate, understand, and contribute to large, complex codebases.
+- Contributing to an open-source project enhanced my sense of responsibility.
+- Created friendships and professional connections with people from other countries.

 ## Links of work done: 🎯